|Author:||Nola||Published:||over 2 years ago|

 2. Include a clue that could be interpreted in different ways.
 Suspense writer Jeffery Deaver uses this to great effect in his short story Chapter and Verse.
 (Spoiler alert) A detective gets a note from an informant that says, ‘He’s on his way.
 Look out.
 Luke, twelve, fifteen.’
 Thinking ‘Luke, twelve, fifteen’ is a Bible verse, the detective consults a church minister, but the message turns out to mean something different altogether.
 If you’d like to see how it turns out, you can find the story in Deaver’s collection More Twisted.

 3. Use in-jokes, puns or word play that contain some truth.
 The advantage of this technique is that readers may think it’s just a joke and not consider the deeper meaning.
 (Spoiler alert) In the Father Brown episode Theatre of the Invisible, a man says that he’s sure another character and his date will get on like a house on fire.
 We learn later that the first man knew the other had sabotaged a fireplace so a room would fill with smoke.
 The cantankerous landlady subsequently dies of smoke inhalation and now there’s a pesky witness to eliminate.
-What happens next?
-Well if you hurry, you can catch the episode on iview.

 4. Mess with the timeline.
 Time is often a clue in itself (e.g. the time of the murder, alibi timelines, the length of time it takes to travel from A to B, the dog that barked just as the 9.00 o’clock news was starting).
 Try creating a problem with time that isn’t unearthed until a critical moment.
 (Spoiler alert) In the Jonathan Creek episode Miracle in Crooked Lane, former missionary Kathleen is recuperating at her friend Vincent’s house following a heart operation.
 She chats to a glamorous neighbour one evening and sees that it’s about 7.30 by the clock on the church tower.
 She also notices that the bottoms of her neighbour’s trouser legs are damp.
 The only problem is that the neighbour was supposedly seriously injured in an explosion hours before and couldn’t have appeared to Kathleen that evening without a scratch.
 It turns out that Vincent was using an elaborate series of tricks to make Kathleen think it was evening when it was actually morning.
 That way, she would be able to provide him with an alibi for the murder of his ex-wife’s new boyfriend.
 The church clock indicated 7.30 am not pm and the dampness on the neighbour’s trouser legs was caused by morning dew.
 Thus, Kathleen saw her several hours before the explosion, not after.
 Confusing?
 Not for Jonathan Creek.
 Find out more here.